Bob Aller December 29, 2019 Revisions: January 22, 2020

 Josh’s Mother Reports Dr. Hossein Claimed Josh Suffered A Heart Attack Because He Disappointed Her

-Josh’s Mom, Barbara: Afterward, Dr. Hossein came back and said Josh had a heart attack from broken heart syndrome (Takotsubo cardiomyopathy).
+Josh’s mother, Barbara: Afterward, Dr. Hossein came back and said Josh had a heart attack from broken heart syndrome (Takotsubo cardiomyopathy).
 Dr. Hossein said Josh knew he had disappointed me so badly that it probably caused his heart attack.
 I felt terrible.
 I loved him dearly.

 Dr. Damaan Aden (hospitalist) came in another time when my kids Stacey and Paul Jr. were with me.
 He also said they thought Josh had suffered from broken heart syndrome.